strathausen/blog/src/content/blog/gpt_commit.md

 options to change models or add a custom prompt would be nice. especially on retry it could ask for another prompt on how to improve the message. providing more context to the llm is another idea: what is this codebase about? which commits preceded this one?

+initially i had mixed feelings about the whole idea: will this script just contribute to the amount of generated sludge coming from ai lately? then i looked at the commit messages of my team and thought, whatever generated sludge the ai will come up with, it's almost certainly more helpful than that.

 ---